 - Make sure to carry a First Aid kit with plenty of blister treatments.

-The start of the Appalachian Trail runs through Georgia, North Carolina, and along the North Carolina-Tennessee border for 225 miles.
+When considering Appalachian camping with a more luxurious touch, it’s good to know that the start of the Appalachian Trail runs through Georgia, North Carolina, and along the North Carolina-Tennessee border for 225 miles.
 The trail climbs to the High Country on the state border, where hikers will tackle some of the highest mountains along the trail, including several that exceed 6,000 feet.
-After a few days on this tough terrain, you'll be in need of a well-earned break.
+After a few days on this tough terrain, you’ll be in need of a well-earned break.